YanTianlong-01/DarkMode-Wallpaper-for-Mac/README.md

 ## Requirement Analysis
 - I am looking for a wallpaper app that uses only low-brightness images as wallpapers in Dark Mode, and high-brightness images in Light Mode.
-- I found an app called Umbra ([https://replay.software/umbra]), which allows setting different wallpapers for Dark and Light Modes.
+- I found an app called [Umbra](https://replay.software/umbra), which allows setting different wallpapers for Dark and Light Modes.
 However, this app only lets you set a single image as the wallpaper, unlike macOS's built-in wallpaper feature, which can randomly select images from a folder.

 ## Features
 - The App will use Folder A as the wallpaper folder in Light Mode and Folder B in Dark Mode.